terry-longmacch/RoamWebsite/DevelopersGuide/Plugins.md

 # Plugins

-As of Roam 2.2, Roam will support a basic plugin model to allow adding new panels on the side at run time.
+As of Roam 2.2, Roam supports a basic plugin model to allow adding new panels on the side at run time.

 Plugins live in the `plugins\` folder and are normal Python modules or packages.
 The only restriction on naming is the module or package must end with `_plugin`. e.g `plugins\mytest_plugin.py`

 The plugin API looks for the following functions in a plugin:

 1. A `pages()` function which returns a list of QWidgets to use as pages
 1. A `toolbars()` function which returns a list of toolbars that can be added to the bottom of the map window.

 A simple example plugin is as follows: